dougeby/IntuneDocs/intune/protect/troubleshoot-bitlocker-policies.md

 ## Verify the source of BitLocker settings

 When you investigate a BitLocker issue on a Windows 10 device, it's important to first determine whether the issue is Intune-related or Windows-related.
-After the likley source of failure is known, you can then focus your troubleshooting efforts in the right place, and if necessary get support from the correct team.
+After the likely source of failure is known, you can then focus your troubleshooting efforts in the right place, and if necessary get support from the correct team.

 As a first step, determine whether the Intune policy successfully deployed to the target device.
 In the following example, you have a device configuration policy that deploys the Windows Encryption (BitLocker) settings, as shown: